farnibakhan07/OstaApp/README.md

 # OstaApp
-A crowdsourcing application where users provide their opinions on product and analyse product reviews before purchasing.
+A crowdsourcing application where users provide their opinions on product and analyse product reviews before purchasing anything.